kodecocodes/i9t/app-thinning/app-thinning.markdown

 Back in the days of iOS 8, Apple began pushing developers to adopt a universal approach for building across devices.
 UISplitViewControllers, Trait Collections, and (a more respectable) Auto Layout led to a seamless experience for the iOS developer to build universal application for both iPhone & iPad.

-However, packaging a universal app with device-specific content combined with an always increasing complexity of images, sounds, and video packaged into apps has its drawbacks.
-Apps are demanding more disk space, resulting in longer download times, more disk usage, and potentially consuming more memory.
+However, packaging a universal app with device-specific content is rather wasteful... look at all chart below to see at the wasted 1s and 0s being stored on your device never to be used.

+[NOTE TO EDITOR: Breakdown chart needed here...]

 Fortunately, in iOS 9, Apple has introduced several solutions to circumvent this problem: